Writing JSON with the JSONTemplater

 Introduction

-This use-case is a bit more advanced but is necessary if you want to write nested JSON data.
+This use case is a bit more advanced, but it is necessary if you want to write nested JSON data.
 The basic pattern is to read in data (in this case, JSON with no geometry, but it could be any data in FME), use a JSONTemplater to create FME attributes containing JSON with nested structures, and then write the JSON attributes out to a text file.
-We are using a Text File writer instead of a JSON writer because in FME, any time you want to write out the contents of an attribute directly, you use the Text File writer.
+We are using a Text File writer instead of a JSON writer because, in FME, any time you want to write out the contents of an attribute directly, you use the Text File writer.

 The JSONTemplater uses a template approach to writing nested JSON (very similar to the XMLTemplater).
-A template represents the structure of the data, with functions such as fme:get-attribute functions, fme:get-json-attributes or fme:process-features being used within the template to build the JSON structure from FME features.
-Using sub-templates lets one create a document that has a root with multiple child elements.
+A template represents the structure of the data, with functions such as fme:get-attribute, fme:get-json-attributes, or fme:process-features used within the template to build the JSON structure from FME features.
+Using sub-templates lets one create a document with a root element and multiple child elements.

 Step-by-step Instructions